grunk/TranStringOid/README.md

 ```

 Extras attributes are currently not handled (feel free to add it :) ).

+Original file and translated one will have the same structure.

 High number of translations will probably break the ui.